DataDog/hiring-engineers/answers.md

 <img src='./screenshots/mymetric Dashboard 45 Interval.png'></img>

 5. Bonus Question: Can you change the collection interval without modifying the Python check file you created?
-    Yes, the interval can be set by changing the instance description in the ```yaml``` file, like this:
+   Answer: Yes, the interval can be set by changing the instance description in the ```yaml``` file, like this:
 ```
     init_config:
             min_collection_interval: 45